-- This work was presented to the "Journalism Studies" Working Group at the XVIII Encounter of the National Association of Postgraduate Programs in Communication (COMPOS) at the Pontifical Catholic University of Minas Gerais (PUC-MG) in Belo Horizonte, State of Minas Gerais, in June 2009. - What is natural now and forms part of the field's structure was not always this way.
-For example, objectivity became a value starting with the influence of Anglo-Saxon commercial journalism, produced on a large scale and concerned with satisfying the needs of the advertisers (circulation), not with the dissemination of this or that political opinion (NEVEU, 2005). - 3 This agreement often seems to me to be overestimated on the part of the journalists, as if the public never mistrusted what the communication media disseminate. - The relation between journalism, democracy and citizenship, and that of the press as the fourth power and related topics have already been exhaustively analyzed from various angles and by various authors.
-I have not reproduced aspects of this discussion which goes beyond the scope of this work. - 5 In this case the inhabitants of the shanty towns involved in drug trafficking exposed in "Falcão - the boys of the traffic" and "News of a private war". - 6 We can consider this affirmation as variable.
+What is natural now and forms part of the field's structure was not always this way.
+For example, objectivity became a value starting with the influence of Anglo-Saxon commercial journalism, produced on a large scale and concerned with satisfying the needs of the advertisers (circulation), not with the dissemination of this or that political opinion (NEVEU, 2005).

+- 2 This agreement often seems to me to be overestimated on the part of the journalists, as if the public never mistrusted what the communication media disseminate. - The relation between journalism, democracy and citizenship, and that of the press as the fourth power and related topics have already been exhaustively analyzed from various angles and by various authors.
+I have not reproduced aspects of this discussion that goes beyond the scope of this work. - In this case the inhabitants of the slums involved in drug trafficking exposed in Falcão - os meninos do tráfico and Notícias de uma guerra particular. - We can consider this affirmation as variable.
 The supposed public to whom the media product is directed could influence the way in which the latter deals with the issue of otherness.
-Nevertheless, most of the time what we can observe in terms of media in general (and journalism in particular) is the prevalence of stereotypes with respect to this Other, who hardly appears in his plenitude as a subject with rights and multiple facets. - The concept of Culture is not consensual even among anthropologists, and hundreds of possible definitions exist.
-It is these intuitive concepts that those versed in the field understand but do not necessarily express. - A good part of the consistent criticism regarding the question of power in the field originates in the work of the so-called post-modern scientists who rebel against the role of the author in the ethnographic text, mainly with reference to classic ethnography, carried out by western anthropologists in contact with natives of geographically and culturally distant lands.
-As the critics observe the writing of the text, a good number of them try to subvert the relations by means of the text itself, which on the other hand was considered to be insufficient by several later critics.
+Nevertheless, most of the time what we can observe in terms of media in general (and journalism in particular) is the prevalence of stereotypes with respect to this Other, who hardly appears in his fullness as a subject with rights and multiple facets. - The concept of Culture is not consensual even among anthropologists, and hundreds of possible definitions exist.
+It is these intuitive concepts that those versed in the field understand but do not necessarily express. - A great part of the consistent criticism regarding the question of power in the field originates in the work of the so-called post-modern scientists who rebel against the role of the author in the ethnographic text, mainly with reference to classic ethnography, carried out by western anthropologists in contact with natives of geographically and culturally distant lands.
+As the critics observe the writing of the text, a good number of them try to subvert the relations by means of the text itself, which on the other hand was considered to be insufficient by several later critics. - Like the stories about the success of exponents of the lower classes who "succeeded in making it", or the small televised flashes about the cultural part of the slums - most of the time identifying the groups organized around NGOs, the majority structured outside the slums.

-- Like the stories about the success of exponents of the lower classes who "succeeded in making it", or the small televised flashes about the cultural part of the shanty towns - most of the time identifying the groups organized around NGOs, the majority structured outside the shanty towns. - 10 The author refers to the key for the reading of a certain type of politics, but I believe we can extrapolate the proposition to journalism.
+9 The author refers to the key for the reading of a certain type of politics, but I believe we can extrapolate the proposition to journalism.